junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "I don't know, why do you read it at all?"
 Dean thumbs the pages casually, eyes gleaming with mischief.

 "I thought it's a tour guide or something, maybe it can help us know more about New York or the case."
-Cas murmurs.
+Cas admits.

 But Dean has stopped listening.
 He slowly straightens his back, grabbing the opened page with too much force on the knuckles.
 His eyes focus dead on the page.
 His steps frozen.